AI Video Product Object Deforms (Bottle, Box, Logo Warps)

 2. Use After Effects / DaVinci Fusion / Final Cut Motion

 This gives perfect product fidelity at the cost of more work.
+It’s the standard route for hero shots where the logo absolutely cannot bend.

 Prevention

-• Treat product video like macro photography: minimal motion, maximum control
+• Treat product video like macro photography: minimal motion, maximum control.

 Tags: #Video generation #Debug #Troubleshooting